MINIMBAH – WE VALUE CHILDHOOD

 - White Woodleigh crew or ankle socks

-- Runners, predominantly white (not available at the Uniform Shop)
+- Runners, predominantly white

 - School hat, compulsory Terms 1 & 4